yonkahlon/Zenject/README.md

 This is the same as AllInterfaces except we can directly access Foo using type Foo instead of needing an interface.

-The final property you will notice on the ZenjectBinding component is the "Container Type".

-In most cases you can leave this as its default "Local".
-However, if you are using GameObjectContext in places, then the other value might be useful here.
+The final property you will notice on the ZenjectBinding component is the "Context".
+This is completely optional and in most cases should be left unset.
+However, if you are using GameObjectContext in places, then the other value might be useful to you (see <a href="#sub-containers-and-facades">section on sub-containers</a> for details)

-"Container Type" will determine what container the component gets added to.
-If set to 'Scene', it will be as if the given component was bound inside an installer on the SceneContext.
-If set to 'Local', it will be as if it is bound inside an installer on whatever Context it is in.
-In most cases that will be the SceneContext, but if it's inside a GameObjectContext it will be bound into that instead.
-Typically you would only need to use the 'Scene' value when you want to bind something to the SceneContext that is inside a GameObjectContext (eg. typically this would be the MonoFacade derived class)
+"Context" will determine what container the component gets added to.
+If left unset, it will use whatever context the GameObject is in.
+In most cases this will be SceneContext, but if it's inside a GameObjectContext it will be bound into that container instead.
+One important use case here is to drag the SceneContext into this field for one of the MonoBehaviour's inside a GameObjectContext.
+This allows you to treat this MonoBehaviour as a <a href="https://en.wikipedia.org/wiki/Facade_pattern">Facade</a> for the entire sub-container given by the GameObjectContext.

 ## <a id="di-guidelines--recommendations"></a>General Guidelines / Recommendations / Gotchas / Tips and Tricks

 * **Do not use GameObject.Instantiate if you want your objects to have their dependencies injected**
-    * If you want to create a prefab yourself, we recommend creating a <a href="#game-object-factories">MonoBehaviourFactory or a MonoBehaviourFactory</a>.
-You can also instantaite a prefab by directly using the DiContainer by calling any of the `InstantiatePrefab` methods.
-Using these ways as opposed to GameObject.Instantiate will ensure any fields that are marked with the [Inject] attribute have their dependencies injected, and all [Inject] methods within the prefab are called appropriately.
+    * If you want to instantiate a prefab at runtime and have any MonoBehaviour's automatically injected, we recommend using a <a href="#creating-objects-dynamically">factory</a>.
+You can also instantiate a prefab by directly using the DiContainer by calling any of the `InstantiatePrefab` methods.
+Using these ways as opposed to GameObject.Instantiate will ensure any fields that are marked with the [Inject] attribute are filled in properly, and all [Inject] methods within the prefab are called.

 * **Best practice with DI is to *only* reference the container in the composition root "layer"**
     * Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
 For example, see ShipStateFactory in the sample project.
 See <a href="#creating-objects-dynamically">here</a> for more details on this.

 * **Do not use IInitializable, ITickable and IDisposable for dynamically created objects**
-    * Objects that are of type `IInitializable` are only initialized once - at startup.
+    * Objects that are of type `IInitializable` are only initialized once - at startup during Unity's Start phase.
 If you create an object through a factory, and it derives from `IInitializable`, the Initialize() method will not be called.
 You should use [Inject] methods in this case.
     * The same applies to `ITickable` and `IDisposable`.
 Deriving from these will do nothing unless they are part of the original object graph created at startup.
     * If you have dynamically created objects that have an Update() method, it is usually best to call Update() on those manually, and often there is a higher level manager-like class in which it makes sense to do this from.
 If however you prefer to use `ITickable` for dynamically objects you can declare a dependency to TickableManager and add/remove it explicitly as well.
-    * Note that if you are using GameObjectContext for your dynamically created object, this suggestion does not apply

 * **Using multiple constructors**
     * Zenject does not support injecting into multiple constructors currently.
 You can have multiple constructors however you must mark one of them with the [Inject] attribute so Zenject knows which one to use.

-* **Using dependencies within Start/Awake methods for dynamically created MonoBehaviours**
+* **Prefer [Inject] methods to Start/Awake methods for dynamically created MonoBehaviours**
     * One issue that often arises when using Zenject is that a game object is instantiated dynamically, and then one of the MonoBehaviours on that game object attempts to use one of its injected field dependencies in its Start() or Awake() methods.
 Often in these cases the dependency will still be null, as if it was never injected.
 The issue here is that Zenject cannot fill in the dependencies until after the call to GameObject.Instantiate completes, and in most cases GameObject.Instantiate will call the Start() and Awake() methods.
 The solution is to use neither Start() or Awake() and instead define a new method and mark it with a [Inject] attribute.
 This will guarantee that all dependencies have been resolved before executing the method.

 * **Using Zenject outside of Unity**
     * Zenject is primarily designed to work within Unity3D.
 However, it can also be used as a general purpose DI framework outside of Unity3D.
-In order to do this, you can use the DLL provided in the Releases section of the GitHub page, or use the solution at `AssemblyBuild/Zenject.sln` to build it with the build configurations "Not Unity Debug" and "Not Unity Release".
-Note also that if multi-threading support is needed (for eg. if used with ASP.NET MVC) then you will also have to define ZEN_MULTITHREADING
+Zenject has been used within ASP.NET MVC and WPF projects successfully.
+In order to do this, you can get the DLL from the Releases section of the GitHub page, or build the solution yourself at `NonUnityBuild/Zenject.sln`

 * **Lazily instantiated objects and the object graph**
-    * Zenject will only instantiate any objects that are referenced in the object graph that is generated based on the bindings that you've invoked in your installer.
-Internally, how it works is that Zenject has one single class that represents the root of the entire object graph (aka IDependencyRoot).
-For unity projects this is typically the 'UnityDependencyRoot' class.
-This class has a dependency on all `ITickable`, `IInitializable`, and `IDisposable` objects.
-This is important to understand because it means that any class that you bind to `ITickable`, `IInitializable`, or `IDisposable` will always be created as part of the initial object graph of your application.
-And only otherwise will your class be lazily instantiated when referenced by another class.
+    * Zenject does not immediately instantiate every object defined by the bindings that you've set up in your installers.
+Instead, Zenject will construct some number of root-level objects, and then lazily instantiate the rest based on usage.
+Root-level objects are any classes that are bound to IInitializable / ITickable / IDisposable, and any class that is declared in a binding that is marked `NonLazy()`.

 * **The order that things occur in is wrong, like injection is occurring too late, or Initialize() event is not called at the right time, etc.**
-    * It may be because the 'script execution order' of the Zenject classes 'SceneContext', 'SceneFacade', or 'GlobalFacade' are incorrect.
+    * It may be because the 'script execution order' of the Zenject classes 'ProjectContext', 'SceneContext', or 'SceneDecoratorContext' are incorrect.
 These classes should always have the earliest or near earliest execution order.
 This should already be set by default (since this setting is included in the `cs.meta` files for these classes).
-However if you are compiling Zenject yourself or have a unique configuration you may want to make sure, which you can do by going to "Edit -> Project Settings -> Script Execution Order" and confirming that these classes are at the top, before the default time.
+However if you are compiling Zenject yourself or have a unique configuration, you may want to make sure, which you can do by going to "Edit -> Project Settings -> Script Execution Order" and confirming that these classes are at the top, before the default time.

 Please feel free to submit any other sources of confusion to sfvermeulen@gmail.com and I will add it here.